-Initiative goals

-1

-Increase strategic, need-based scholarships that community foundations award to low-income students and demographic groups underrepresented in higher education

-2

-Secure permanent funding for strategic, need-based scholarships through community foundation cultivation of new and existing donors

-Strengthen community foundations' role as leaders with the visibility, credibility, and capacity as advocates and experts in regional efforts to improve educational equity and opportunity

-INITIATIVE STRUCTURE

-Over the course of its five years, the initiative included one round of planning grants, two rounds of implementation grants, funds to support strategic scholarships, regular learning community convenings, and a learning and evaluation component.
-Participating community foundations also received ongoing technical assistance from consulting organizations that provided expertise in four areas: strategic use of data, leadership and organizational development, scholarship management, and strategic communications.
+Initiative goals Increase strategic, need-based scholarships that community foundations award to low-income students and demographic groups underrepresented in higher education - Secure permanent funding for strategic, need-based scholarships through 2 community foundation cultivation of new and existing donors - Strengthen community foundations' role as leaders with the visibility, credibility, and capacity as advocates and experts in regional efforts to improve educational equity and opportunity INITIATIVE STRUCTURE Over the course of its five years, the initiative included one round of planning grants, two rounds of implementation grants, funds to support strategic scholarships and regular learning community convenings.
+College Futures Foundation engaged the John W. Gardner Center for Youth and Their Communities at Stanford University's Graduate School of Education to support learning and evaluation, documented in this report.
+Participating community foundations also received ongoing technical assistance from consulting organizations that provided expertise in four areas: strategic use of data (Gardner Center), leadership and organizational development (Sutherland Strategies), scholarship management (National College Access Network), and strategic communications (Williams Group).

-COMMUNITY FOUNDATION COHORT

-Planning and Implementation Grants Funds for Scholarships Peer Learning and Sharing Technical Assistance

-EVALUATION AND CONTINUOUS IMPROVEMENT